-We process crude into high-quality refined products consumers require.
-We continue to look for opportunities to minimize the environmental impact that results from the extraction and production of oil, and manufacturing and distributing of fuels.
+Suncor processes crude oil into high-quality refined products consumers require.
+We continue to look for opportunities to minimize the environmental impact that results from the extraction and production of oil, and manufacturing and distribution of fuels.

-Lower operating temperatures have the potential to decrease emissions at production and refining.
+Reducing the temperature and pressure in our processes could decrease emissions at production and refining.

 Wastewater treatment facility at Commerce City

-Many industrial processes use water, from wood and metal manufacturing to paper and food production – petroleum refining is no different.
+Many industrial processes use water and petroleum refining is no different.
 Our Commerce City refinery uses both city water and collected groundwater for steam production and cooling, as well as to wash out the natural contaminants in crude oil, like salts and minerals, to prevent corrosion in our processing units.

 Much of this water is recycled for reuse at our facility, and the remaining portion is treated and discharged to a local waterway, Sand Creek, under a permit issued by the Colorado Department of Public Health and Environment.